-White has transformed San Diego State's fledgling program to a strong competitor in the Mountain Pacific Sports Federation (MPSF), highlighted by consecutive MPSF Tournament appearances in 2012.
+White has transformed San Diego State's fledgling program to a strong competitor in the Mountain Pacific Sports Federation, highlighted by consecutive MPSF Tournament appearances in 2014 and 2015.

-In 2015, White propelled San Diego State to its best season in program history.
-The team a 9-8 mark and a fifth-place finish in the MPSF conference, resulting in its second-straight MPSF Tournament appearance.
-The team set a program mark for wins and produced a school-record seven-game winning streak.
+In 2015, White piloted San Diego State to its best season ever.
+The team a 9-8 mark and a fifth-place finish in the MPSF, resulting in its second-straight MPSF Tournament appearance.
+The Aztecs set a program mark for wins and produced a school-record seven-game winning streak.
 San Diego State saw three of its own pick up All-MPSF accolades, as Christina Ricciardulli and Lauren Paul became the first two Aztecs to earn first-team honors, and Michaela Jarvis was named to the second team.
 The Aztecs also found success off the field, with nine student-athletes garnering MPSF All-Academic honors, a program best.

 White led SDSU to its first postseason berth in program history in 2014, as the Aztecs began the season with a 4-0 mark, and set several new program records including most conference victories (4), most road victories (4) and most player of the week honors (6).
 San Diego State also had attack Michaela Jarvis, midfielder Christina Ricciardulli and defender Lauren Paul named to the all-MPSF second team, while the Aztecs played a challenging schedule that featured four teams that made the NCAA Tournament and six teams that were ranked or received votes in either the IWLCA Coaches Poll or the Brine Women's Media Poll.